SlippingGittys-Discord-Themes/Cozy202K/README.md

 Though this is a fork of [Comfy](https://github.com/NYRI4/Comfy-theme), this theme has little to nothing in common with it.
 I am simply just too lazy to detach it from it's parent.
 The idea behind this theme stems from another theme concept by Tamago-iku, which you can see [here](https://github.com/Tamago-iku/Discord-202K-theme).
 The rest of the additions are just to fully realize LeoCharte's concept art.

-If you like this theme, you might also like it mobile!
+If you like this theme, you might also like it on mobile!
 Check out GangsterFox's color scheme port of this to Aliucord! https://github.com/GangsterFox/AliuFox-themes